gruntwork-io/docs/docs/2.0/reference/accountfactory/configurations.md

 <HclListItem name="infra-modules-repo-name" requirement="required" type="string">
 <HclListItemDescription>
-Name of the infrastructure-modules repository
+Name of the infrastructure-catalog (previously referred to as infrastructure-modules) repository
 </HclListItemDescription>
 <HclListItemExample>